YingL102/Network-Management-System/README.md

 - **Error Handling:** The program will exit if an invalid file format is encountered or if required files are missing.
 - **Route Calculation:** The optimal route is computed based on the connectivity defined in `connections.txt`.
 Adjust the routing algorithm if needed.
 - **Extensibility:** Further enhancements may include more complex configuration parsing, better route optimization, or a GUI interface.

-## Contact
-For further queries or contributions, please contact the developer or file an issue.